asef-sami/OTJS-Social-Web/README.md

 ## Overview

-This Project is made for may Software Design Pattern Lab Project.
+This Project is made for my Software Design Pattern Lab Project.
 The Social Media Web platform, **OTJS**, is a scalable application that allows users to interact through posts, likes, and real-time updates.
 Built with **React**, **TypeScript**, **Tailwind CSS**, and **Appwrite**, OTJS provides a seamless, responsive, and modern user experience.

 ---